Certora/Documentation/docs/cvl/statements.md

 A `satisfy` statement is used to check that the rule can be executed in such a way that the `satisfy` statement is true.
-A rule with a `satisfy` statement is describing a scenario and may not contain `assert` statements.
-We require that each rule ends with a `satisfy` statement or an `assert` statement.
+A rule with a `satisfy` statement is describing a scenario and must not contain `assert` statements.
+We require that each rule ends with either a `satisfy` statement or an `assert` statement.

 For each `satisfy` statement, the Certora verifier will produce a witness for a valid execution of the rule.
 It will show an execution trace containing values